 Acronyms – abbreviations formed from the initial letters of other words – are frequently used in medical workspaces, including clinical trial facilities.
 For example, the English medical acronym “ALS” for Amyotrophic Lateral Sclerosis (medical term for Lou Gehrig’s disease) becomes “SLA” when translated into French, because the French medical term for Lou Gehrig’s disease is “Sclérose Latérale Amyotrophique.”
 So, medical translators should use acronyms for medical terms in the target language only after the accuracy of the medical term and the existence its acronym in the target language are confirmed.

 Synonyms – words having the same or similar meaning as other words – are also common.
 For example, in English, “diarrhea” has the following synonyms: “dysentery”, “flux”, “food poisoning” and “the runs” – some which are medical terms, and others which are colloquial or slang terms.
-However, the word for diarrhea in other languages may have completely different synonyms in those languages.
+However, the word for diarrhea in other languages may have completely different synonyms in those languages, and it’s crucial to understand this before starting medical document translation.

 3. Medical Drugs: Brand Name AND Chemical Name